ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/wperf.md

 You can check everything is working by running the `wperf` executable.

 {{% notice  Note%}}
-Once the above driver is installed, you can use `wperf` without `Administrator` privileges.
+Once you have installed the driver, you can use `wperf` without `Administrator` privileges.
 {{% /notice %}}

 For example: